xparq/PNotesz/README.md

 BUILD
 =====

-I used Pelles C, not sure of anything else.
+Use Pelles C. (Not sure of anything else.)

 1. Compile